razshare/frizzante/README.md

 make dev
 ```

-> [!TIP]
+> [!NOTE]
 > The default makefile uses [Bun](https://bun.sh/) to install
-> dependencies while in development mode.\
+> dependencies while in development mode.
-> \
+>
-> You can swap Bun out with whatever runtime you want to use to
+> You can swap Bun out with whatever runtime you want to use to develop
-> develop by replacing all `bun` and `bunx` references within
+> by replacing all `bun` references within the makefile with
-> the makefile with the equivalent of whatever runtime you'd like to use.\
+> the equivalent of whatever runtime you'd like to use.
-> \
+>
-> Note that this will have no impact on your application's performance,
+> This change will have no impact on your application's performance,
 > Bun is only used in development mode
 > in order to be able to run the Vite server.